ravachol/kew/README.md

 You can also switch to using colors derived from the album cover.
 So that makes it a total of three ways you can apply colors in kew.
 Cycle through the color modes by pressing i.

+Run kew with:

-Run kew with kew theme <themename>.
-For instance kew theme midnight will apply midnight.theme.
+kew theme <themename>.
+For instance 'kew theme midnight' will apply midnight.theme.

 To install TrueColor themes:
 - Make sure you run sudo make install if you're not intalling from a package manager.